SAM-DEV007/ML-Web-Integration/README.md

 # About
 Website link: https://ml-integrations.onrender.com/

-****Warning: The website is hosted on a free service platform with limited resources.
-The webcam streaming may hang.
+****Warning: The website is hosted on a free service platform with highly limited resources below the recommendations of machine learning models.
+The website loading may be slow and the webcam streaming may hang.
 To fully experience the website, it is recommended to clone the repository and use local webhosting.***

 The backend is written in Python based on Django.
 The website aims to feature most of the Machine Learning projects done by me and stack them in one place.